Chapeltown, Leeds: Crime

 The most recent riot occurred on 29 July 1991, when around 100 youths went on a spree of looting and vandalism throughout the area.
 Police believed that the main culprits of the riot were members of a local drugs gang.

-During the 2011 England riots there were "small pockets of disorder" in Chapeltown after a local man was shot in the face and later died in hospital.
-However it later was confirmed that a group of 10–15 youths caused 'some' damage to 3 cars in the area.
+During the 2011 England riots there were "small pockets of disorder" in Chapeltown after a local man was shot in the face and later died in hospital; it was later confirmed that a group of 10–15 youths caused damage to three cars in the area.

 Religion

 The changing population of the area is shown by the religious buildings, particularly along the Chapeltown Road.
-At the North end, by Chapel Allerton Hospital, is the 1976 Roman Catholic Church of Our Lady of Czestochowa & St. Stanislaw Kostka, serving the Polish community.
-(The Warsaw Stores on Chapeltown Road was a major source of Polish food in Leeds before a proliferation of Eastern European shops.)
+At the North end, by Chapel Allerton Hospital, is the 1976 Roman Catholic Church of Our Lady of Czestochowa & St. Stanislaw Kostka, serving the Polish community (the Warsaw Stores on Chapeltown Road was a major source of Polish food in Leeds before a proliferation of Eastern European shops).
 Further down is St Martin's Church, the original Anglican parish church of the village of Potternewton, now with a mainly West Indian congregation.
 Then comes the Church of God of Prophecy, a Pentecostal church with a mainly Afro-Caribbean congregation.
 Next door is the new Sikh Temple, the largest in Leeds.
 Opposite, now out of use, is a church which was originally a Union Chapel, then a Synagogue and then a Sikh Temple until the new one was constructed.
 Near the South end, the Holy Rosary Church was built in 1937 for the Irish Catholic community.
 Until 1985 the next building down was an impressive purpose-built synagogue, the largest in Leeds, which is now the Northern School of Contemporary Dance.
 The Roscoe Methodist Church on Francis Street (off Chapeltown Road) dates from 1974, but replaces a chapel founded in 1862.

 Elsewhere, a former United Reformed Church (1906) has become the Chapeltown Community Church by Potternewton Park.
 The Church of the Three Hierarchs in Harehills Avenue is a former Methodist chapel reopened as a Greek Orthodox church in 1966.
 As late as 1993, maps showed four synagogues in the area including the main one, but these have all closed.
 The first mosque in Leeds was created in a house in Leopold Street in 1961.
 With the influx of Muslims from India and Pakistan in the 1960s and 1970s, larger buildings were acquired in 1974 and 1982 to become the main mosque in Leeds, and finally in 2001 the Central Jamia Mosque was completed on Spencer Place.